Yesterday was a super good day!

 Of course, having kids means that I can’t just focus on me!
 I have been feeling starving most of the time and having to maintain ‘normality’ for the kids (when I actually feel like staying well away from all food I cannot currently eat) what has been a real challenge.
 But hey…challenges make us stronger eh?!

-So what changes have I seen so far?
+So what changes have I seen so far since being on the Specific Carbohydrate Diet?

 Well, since starting the very plain introduction diet, my tummy has become flat and most impressive of all (sorry to my male readers) is the total lack of PMS symptoms this month!
 Incredible since I have been REALLY suffering for the last year or so…popping all kinds of magical remedies in the hopes of making my hormones behave (which I incidentally stopped a couple of weeks ago when I cut the sugar and grains).